luphord/arithmepad/README.md

 Pads (i.e. notebooks) can be downloaded to files (and uploaded back).
 For some example pads, see the `examples` folder.

 ## History

+### Deprecation in 2022
+Like a phoenix from the ashes of [Iodide](https://github.com/iodide-project/iodide), the [Pyodide](https://github.com/pyodide/pyodide) project has risen.
+Combined with [JupyterLite](https://jupyterlite.readthedocs.io/en/latest/) this finally gives a fully browser-based, backend-free scientific computing environment with tons of great packages available.
+This makes arithmepad superfluous to me, hence it is now deprecated.

 ### v0.1.4 (not yet)
 * Add favicon